Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

     </html>
     EOF

-If you revisit the page `http://localhost:8080 <http://localhost:8080>`_, you will see the new homepage we just created.
+If you revisit the page `http://localhost:8080/index.html <http://localhost:8080/index.html>`_, you will see the new homepage we just created.

 Now imaging that we have to restart the container for a reason.
 For that, we do:

 .. code-block:: bash

-    $ docker stop myhttpd
+    $ docker stop myphp
-    $ docker run --rm -d -p 8080:80 --name myhttpd httpd:centos
+    $ docker run --rm -d -p 8080:80 --name myphp php:centos

-Try connect to the page `http://localhost:8080 <http://localhost:8080>`_ again with the browser. **Do you see the homepage we just added to the container?**
+Try connect to the page `http://localhost:8080/index.html <http://localhost:8080/index.html>`_ again with the browser. **Do you see the homepage we just added to the container?**

 .. hint::
     Changes made in the container are stored in the container layer which is only available during the container's lifetime.
 When you stop the container, the container layer is removed from the host and thus the data in this layer is **NOT** persistent.